conda/conda/docs/source/build_tutorials/from-a-directory.rst

 If everything is set up right it is, as they say, as easy as:

 .. code-block:: bash

     $ conda build .

 Place the package in a repository on binstar
 --------------------------------------------

 An account on `binstar.org <https://binstar.org/account/login>`_ is required.
-Once approved and set up, use the ''binstar'' command line utility:
+Once approved and set up, use the ``binstar`` command line utility:

 .. code-block:: bash

     $ conda install binstar
     $ binstar login
     $ binstar upload /home/irritum/miniconda/conda-bld/linux-64/continuum-0.1.0-py27_0.tar.bz2